 Don’t forget to practise self-care, even over Christmas.
 The festive period is meant to be fun, so make sure to keep it that way.
 Instead of working yourself to the bone, make yourself a hot chocolate with whipped cream and sprinkles, put your feet up, and watch Die Hard, the best Christmas film ever made (if it’s set during Christmas, it’s a Christmas film).

 Don’t keep your depression and loneliness to yourself.
 Reach out and talk to someone.
 If you’re feeling stressed by trying to create the perfect Christmas, then talk to your family, they’ll help you reduce the stress and share the load.

 Eating and drinking

 You don’t have to go overboard with drinking and eating just because it’s Christmas.
-Instead, eat and drink in moderation, then you won’t feel guilty for how much you’ve consumed or how much you’ve spent in order to consume so much.
+Instead, eat and drink in moderation.
+Then you won’t feel guilty about how much you’ve consumed or how much you’ve spent in order to consume so much.

 It’ll also mean you’ll spend less, have to shop less, have to cook less, won’t be hungover, and will help you avoid going into debt due to Christmas.

 Reach out to neighbours, family, friends, online friends, support groups, meetup apps, and community centres in order to help you feel connected over the festive period.